Dictionary » Positive Words » Beneficial – Meaning, Definition, Synonyms and Antonyms

 3. Is “beneficial” always about health?

-No. While it’s often used in health-related topics, beneficial can describe anything that’s helpful or positive—like advice, habits, relationships, or decisions.
+No. While it’s common in health topics, beneficial can describe anything that’s helpful or positive—such as advice, habits, relationships, workplace changes, or study methods.

 4. What are some synonyms for “beneficial”?